Each participant will be in the study for approximately 29-33 weeks (about 8 months).

 The investigational medication in the BALANCE study, called recombinant human parathyroid hormone (rhPTH[1-84]), is taken once-daily with an injection pen.
 In this study, rhPTH(1-84) will be compared to placebo, which looks like rhPTH(1-84) but contains no active ingredients.
 Participants in the study will be randomly assigned (like flipping a coin) to receive either rhPTH(1-84) or placebo.
 Placebos are used to help evaluate the investigational medication by comparing the effects seen in study participants who take the investigational medication versus those who take placebo.
 This is done to account for what is called the “placebo effect,” which is any effect of participation in the study that is not a result of the investigational medication itself.

-All study participants will also receive the standard therapy for hypoparathyroidism, which consists of oral calcium and active vitamin D tablets, as needed.
+All study participants will also receive the standard therapy for hypoparathyroidism, which consists of oral calcium and/or active vitamin D tablets, as needed.

 Neither you nor the study doctor will know if you’re receiving rhPTH(1-84) or placebo.
 However, the study doctor will be able to obtain this information in case of an emergency.